Awsomeman328/APSly2/README.md

 4. Start a new game.

 ## Skipping the intro
-You can skip the intro with the `\menu` command in the client.
+You can skip the intro with the `/menu` command in the client.
 This might disable saving, so refer to "There's no "save and quit" option in the pause menu" in the Troubleshooting section.

 ## Skipping Cutscenes
 I recommend using [this patch](https://github.com/andshrew/Sly2-Cutscene-Skip/tree/main) to enable cutscene skipping.